And since it has no love in it, it doesn’t feel good: a note to employers (and data brokers) in a digital age.

 “Gloved Shade” | More visual art on @emwe_art

-A person’s value to an organization is not measured in time, it’s measured by quality of output, caring and understanding of values.
+A person’s value [to an organization] is not measured in time, it’s measured by quality of output, caring and understanding of values.
 “By the fruits you shall know them.”

-Real people cannot live happily under surveillance.
-The state of being surveilled ignites a visceral feeling of power imbalance, and can be grokked as power-and-resource grab by the surveillant.
+The state of being surveilled ignites a visceral feeling of power imbalance, and can be understood as power-and-resource grab by the surveillant.
 If a person feels things deeply, and has gifts to bear, they will choose another way to live rather than to submit to a work environment of this kind.
-And that’s where talent loss in high-level businesses begins.
-It’s not rocket science.

 Contact me if you’d like to partner on, or get advised about, research opportunities in this field.